 - Helping the Student Teacher develop an initial understanding of the TQS and its implications for the knowledge, performance and professional growth of Student Teachers. - Helping the Student Teacher understand the connections between theory and practice in teaching.
-The University Consultant shares this responsibility with colleagues, Teacher Associates and School Administrator. - Assisting the Student Teacher throughout the practicum.
-The University Consultant will stay informed of the Student Teacher's performance and progress through regular communication and conferences with the Student Teacher, the Teacher Associate, and the School Administrator. - Assessing and evaluating, with supporting documentation, the Student Teacher's planning and performance during the practicum.
+The University Consultant shares this responsibility with colleagues, Teacher Associates and the School Administrator. - Assisting the Student Teacher throughout the practicum.
+The University Consultant will stay informed of the Student Teacher's performance and progress through regular communication and conferences with the Student Teacher, the Teacher Associate, and the School Administrator. - Assessing and evaluating, with supporting documentation, the Student Teacher's planning and performance during the practicum. - Writing recommendations for the Student Teacher if so requested.